tbarker/5X-Crypto-Security-Guide/README.md

 It is written for tech-literate crypto holders who have mostly normal lives, a family, relatives, etc. Someone who got involved in a TGE, or got lucky on Kraken a few times, and isn't ready to cash out yet.
 The crypto mass affluent 🙂

-This is a default Ethereum guide, but it should be easy to adapt to Bitcoin or Solana, as long as the wallet format is similar to Ethereum seedphrases.
+This is a default Ethereum guide, but it should be easy to adapt to Bitcoin or Solana, as long as the wallet format is similar to Ethereum seed phrases.

 We're only trying to cover your "treasury".
 The funds you don't trade, and access every other month or so.